-Though Robert Ripley sought as many Believe It or Not! stories as he could by researching in the library and fan submissions, he also spent a great deal of his career scouring the world for amazing things to share with people back home.
+Though Robert Ripley sought as many Believe It or Not! stories as he could by researching in the library and reading fan submissions, he also spent a great deal of his career scouring the world for amazing things to share with people back home.

 Ripley adored travel, exploring over 200 countries in his lifetime.
 Visiting every continent but Antarctica, he became known as the Modern-Day Marco Polo for his unwavering commitment to seeking out the odd.

 His most prolific trips took place from 1932 to 1934, when he took back-to-back tours of Southeast Asia, Africa, and the Middle East.
 During these expeditions, Ripley kept journals detailing his daily adventures and sent cartoons of his discoveries to his publisher.

 With experience visiting almost any country he could want in the world, Robert Ripley had a definite favorite.
 He absolutely adored China.
 From the Chinatown of his childhood in Santa Rosa, California, to the genuine thing in his travels, Ripley went on to model his New York apartment after Chinese temples.

 “The light green water approaching Hong Kong was dotted with the bat-winged boats of the fishermen—the most characteristic landmark of China.”—Robert Ripley

 Robert Ripley eventually became so infatuated with Chinese junks that he bought one to sail up and down the Hudson.